qte77/ML-K8s-App-HF-WnB/README.md

   * Use `pydantic.BaseModel` or `pydantic.dataclasses.dataclass`
   * Read in and validate mode at the same time
   * Try to unpack yaml into pydantic w/o customized parsing before
+  * `BaseSettings`could be useful to combine files and env
 * [ ] Use `hydra` to parametrize the app
   * Hydra supports importing of custom `dataclasses.dataclass`
 * [ ] Decouple concerns into separate containers, e.g. avoid big container because of `torch`